 So, you ask yourself, how many people need to know about it?
 And how should they know about it?
 When and how often should I engage with people about it?
 These are a few of the fundamental questions a founder and a marketer will consider on a conscious and perhaps a subconscious level.
 Perhaps because you know that marketing failed others before you.
 Perhaps because you are just shrewd and diligent.

 Marketing has failed so many businesses because so many businesses failed to understand marketing.
 What is marketing?
 And why do you need it?
 Why does it work for some and not for others?
-The biggest reason marketing has failed so many businesses is because businesses shift their focus from customer to tools, tactics and strategies.
-There are countless tools and technologies in the world of Martech today and they all promise you more productivity, engagement, sales, ROI, etc. Most CMOs today focus on numbers, metrics, dashboards, technology stacks, automation and the likes.
+The biggest reason marketing has failed so many businesses is because businesses shift their focus from customer to tools and tactics.
+There are countless tools and technologies in the world of Martech today and they all promise you in one way or another, to help boost your customer acquisition.
+Most CMOs today focus on numbers, metrics, dashboards, technology stacks, automation and the likes.
 But a few keep their focus on their customers and solving problems.
 Technology is great but only when used to solve problems and help your customers solve a problem.

 From an acquisition cost perspective, looking at the customer LTV also has a huge impact.
 If your ROAS is currently at 300% but you were only considering the 1st time purchase, you might revisit your strategy.
 By focusing on retention and repeat purchases, your ROAS can multiply which means you can afford to spend more and allow higher CPA (cost per acquisition) because you know your customers are more likely to buy from you again and hence your actual medium to long-term CPA is lower than it is.